Kasama/nvim-custom-diagnostic-highlight/README.md

   },
   extra_patterns = {},                                        -- Extra lua patterns to add.
-Does NOT override and will be added to the above diagnostic_handler_namespace = 'unused_hl_ns',              -- Name of the handler namespace that will contain the highlight (needs to be unique)
+Does NOT override and will be added to the above diagnostic_handler_namespace = 'unused_hl_ns',              -- Name of the handler namespace that will contain the highlight (needs to be unique) defer_until_n_lines_away = false,                           -- If set to a number, then highlighting is deferred until the cursor is N lines away from
+                                                              -- diagnostics.
+Useful to avoid unwanted highlights in the currently edited position.
 }
 ```